giorgiopogliani/twig-components/README.md

 [![GitHub Tests Action Status](https://img.shields.io/github/workflow/status/giorgiopogliani/twig-components/Tests)](https://github.com/giorgiopogliani/twig-components/actions?query=workflow%3ATests+branch%3Amaster)
 [![Total Downloads](https://img.shields.io/packagist/dt/performing/twig-components.svg?style=flat-square)](https://packagist.org/packages/performing/twig-components)

 This is a twig extension for automatically create components as tags.
-The name of the tag is based on files in a directory.
-This is highly inspired from blade components.
+The name of the tag is based on the filename and the path.
+This is highly inspired from laravel blade components.

 ## Installation